El Alcaraván Airport: Airlines and destinations

-LAN Colombia: After the purchase of AIRES S.A by LAN Airlines, This airline started to operate flights from Yopal to Bogotá and vice versa under the name of LAN Colombia with a DASH Q-400, a plane that has 50 seats, but a few months later; because of the demand of tickets, they changed that airplane for a Boeing 737-700 with a capacity of 150 passengers.
-Currently they have three flights a day.

-Avianca: Since 2012 Avianca is back, they are offering two flights a day, each one has a capacity for 50 people, but for security, sometimes the flight are restricted and only can be operated with 49 clients on board.
-Its aircraft is a Fokker 50, but according to the announcement that one of the heads of Avianca in Yopal gave to EXTRA Newspaper they are planning to operate an Airbus A319, this one has 12 seats on business class and 88 on tourist class.

-EasyFly: This low cost airline operates a Jet Stream 41 from British Aerospace each plane has 30 seats and the frequency of flights to Yopal is up to 10 a day.
-It is the airline with more flights.

-Satena: Some years ago, this was one of the principal airlines but since 2011 they started to cease their flights, and currently there are no flights to El Alcaraván with Satena.

 Airlines that ceased operation

 The Antonov 124

-In August 1997,the specialized magazine Motor from Bogotá, published an article about the flights that the Antonov, one of the largest airplanes in the world with a capacity of 120 tons, had flown from Ernesto Cortizzos airport in Barranquilla to Yopal in order to deliver machines and material that British Petroleum needed for building oil wells in Casanare.
+In August 1997, the specialized magazine Motor from Bogotá, published an article about the flights that the Antonov 124, one of the largest airplanes in the world with a capacity of 120 tons, had flown from Ernesto Cortissoz International Airport in Barranquilla to Yopal in order to deliver machines and material that BP needed for building oil wells in Casanare.
 Each trip had a price of 85 million pesos.
 Owing to the characteristics of this airplane, the runway had to be extended.

 Transport

 Access to the airport can be made by taxi or bus in only 15 minutes.
 For the passengers who arrive in Yopal, there are taxis available until midnight.

 There are 50 parking spaces at the entrance of the airport for passengers to unload luggage.
 They are not allowed to wait in front of the terminal for security reasons.